rage/tmc-langs-rust/docs/tmcproject.md

 Exercises can be configured by adding an optional `.tmcproject.yml` file to the exercise root directory.
+Additionally, a course-wide file can be added to the course's root.
+When the course is then refreshed, the course-wide file is merged with the exercise-specific ones for the exercise stub and solution.
+For each key-value pair in the course-wide file, if the key is not present in the exercise-specific file, it is added to it with the course-wide file's value.

 ## Keys